 While the functionality of all carb caps is the same — to trap heat and lower the temperature at which dabs will vaporize — there are a number of different types and styles that are ideal for different dabbing setups.

 Standard Carb Caps

 Standard carb caps are simple, with a rounded end that acts as the cap and a handle to hold during the dabbing process.

 Bubble Carb Caps

-Directional Flow Carb Caps
+Directional Carb Caps

 Directional flow carb caps also create a seal on banger-style nails, but a directional flow carb cap features a carb hole and a thin, angled stem that extends from the bottom of the cap.
-When rotated, the airflow created by the stem will “chase” the concentrate around the surface of the nail, allowing it to vaporize more quickly.
+When rotated, the airflow created by the stem will chase the concentrate around the surface of the nail, allowing it to vaporize more quickly.

 In terms of materials, most carb caps are titanium, quartz, or glass.

-How to Use a Carb Cap
+How Do You Use a Carb Cap?

 Step 1: Apply a dab to heated nail or banger surface.